Persistence of Heterodimensional Cycles: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Katsutoshi Shinohara and Pierre Berger for important discussions during the preparation of this paper.
-The research of D. Turaev was supported by Leverhulme Trust, by the grants 19-11-00280 and 19-71-10048 of RSF, by the Mathematical Center at the Lobachevsky University of Nizhny Novgorod, and by the grant 075-15-2019-1931 of Russian Ministry of Science and Higher Education.
-The research of D. Li was supported by these funding until March 31, 2020.
-Starting from April 1, 2020, D. Li has been supported by the ERC project 677793 StableChaoticPlanetM.
+The authors thank the referees for their advice.
+We are also grateful to Katsutoshi Shinohara and Pierre Berger for important discussions during the preparation of this paper.
+This work was supported by the Leverhulme Trust grant RPG 2021-072 and grants 19-11-00280 and 19-71-10048 of RSF.
+The research of D. Li was also supported by the ERC project 677793 StableChaoticPlanetM.